 Having come from an arts background I am well suited to working with people who work both within the arts or who are artists themselves.
 Psychosynthesis is itself a creative model that supports the creative process, sometimes this is through guided visualisations and drawings, other times through writing or meditations.
 Having volunteered at the LGBT+ Switchboard I am also well equipped and open to working with the LGBTQ community and myself identify as she/they.
 All are welcome.

 I have a Postgraduate Diploma in Psychosynthesis Counselling which is accredited by the British Association for Counselling & Psychotherapy and the UK Council for Psychotherapy.
 The Diploma was awarded by Middlesex University.
 I am registered with the BACP, membership number 378913.
 I also have a BA Hons Degree in English with Drama, have studied Psychology with the Open University, and have completed an Introduction to Counselling.

 GDPR and Data Protection Information:

 I am registered with the ICO for current Data Protection and GDPR legislation.
 I take the handling of client data very seriously and will always endeavour to keep all written and computerised notes locked safely away in my home with no identifiable details attached.
 All data is anonymised.
 I will always do my utmost to maintain complete confidentiality through anonymity and safe keeping of client data in line with GDPR.
-Further information about how I handle data can be requested at an initial appointment.